trimble-oss/website-modus.trimble.com/content/components/in-field/checkboxes/_index.md

 ## Overview

-The user can select or alternatively deselect a checkbox.
-The user may select none, one, or multiple checkboxes, depending on their needs.
-A partial select is possible where parent/child checkbox lists occur.
-The state of the checkbox must be clear to the user.
-The checkbox should visually appear to depict if it is in a selected vs deselected state, or enabled vs disabled state
+Checkboxes should be used in forms that require submission and processing.
+The checkbox is shown as a square box that is ticked when it is activated.
+It allows the user to select one or more options among all the limited choices and requires a button press to confirm the user’s settings before they are committed.

-**Note:** Checkboxes for touchscreen apps, this component includes a large, invisible touch target around the Checkbox and Label to ensure high usability.
+**Note:** Checkboxes for touchscreen apps: this component includes a large, invisible touch target around the checkbox and Label to ensure high usability.

 ## Usage

 **Use when**

-- Filtering and batch action in lists and tables, on a full page, in modals, or on side panels.
-- Filtering data either on a page, in a menu, or within a component.
-Checkboxes are found in the Data table for batch editing purposes.
-- Requiring confirmation of terms and conditions.
-Selecting or deselecting the checkbox can indicate the user agrees to the terms.
+- Affording a binary selection, like accepting terms and conditions.
+- Affording multiple selections from a set of options.
+- Enabling selection of an object, such as a [Card](/components/in-field/cards/).
+- Affording selection of a row within a data [Table](/components/in-field/table/).
 - There is a parent and child relationship.
-You can use a parent checkbox to make a bulk selection of all list items.
+User may use a parent checkbox to make a bulk selection of all list items.
 Unchecking the parent deselects all of the list items.
-Alternatively, you can select children individually when the parent is not selected, which is where the indeterminate state comes in to play.
+Alternatively, user may select children individually, when the parent is not selected.

 **Don't use when**

 - A user can select only one option from a list.
 Use [Radio Buttons](/components/in-field/radio-buttons/) instead.
 Checkboxes allow the user to select multiple items in a set whereas radio buttons allow the user to select only one option.
-- A function needs to be turned on or off.
-Use a [Switch](/components/in-field/switches/) instead.
+- Turning a feature, mode, or functionality on and off.
+Instead, use a [Switch](/components/in-field/switches/).
+- Checking or unchecking elicits an immediate change in the UI or functionality, such as enabling a disabled field or revealing more controls.
+Instead, use a [Switch](/components/in-field/switches/).
+- Checking or unchecking elicits a change in background functionality without affecting the UI, like disabling an email notification.
+Instead, use a [Switch](/components/in-field/switches/).

   {{< img src="/img/in-field/checkboxes-example.svg" dark="/img/in-field/checkboxes-example-dark.svg" width="100%" class="w-100" alt="Example of Checkboxes in Lists" >}}